-The process of creating this new Action Plan was initiated in Fall 2023.
-Cal ICH staff and consultant Matthew Doherty developed this Plan under the guidance and direction of the Council.
-The Plan's development was deeply informed by conversations with State staff from all Cal ICH member departments and agencies as well as input discussions with both internal and external partner groups.
+The process of developing this new Action Plan was initiated in Fall 2023.
+Cal ICH staff and consultant Matthew Doherty facilitated the development of this Plan under the guidance and direction of the Council.
+The Plan's development was deeply informed by planning conversations with State staff and input discussions with both internal and external partner groups.

-Interagency Council meetings provided critical collaborative discussions and decisions during its development, focusing especially on:

-- Reviewing progress achieved with and challenges in implementing the previous Action Plan; - Shaping the planning processes; - Identifying and refining the Plan's vision, guiding principles, and action areas; - Identifying strategies for more coordinated action across Council members; and - Establishing the Plan's goals.
+Interagency Council meetings provided critical collaborative discussions and decisions during its development, focusing especially on reviewing progress achieved and challenges in implementing the previous Action Plan; shaping the planning processes; identifying and refining the Plan's vision, guiding principles, and action areas; and establishing the Plan's goals.

-Cal ICH staff facilitated regular input discussions with the Council's Lived Experience Advisory Board, Advisory Committee, and Working Groups throughout the planning process to inform the design of the Plan.
+Cal ICH staff facilitated regular input discussions with the Council's Lived Experience Advisory Board and Advisory Committee throughout the planning process to inform the design of the Plan.